bitovi/react-to-web-component/README.md

 # We want to hear from you.

-Join the conversation in our [Slack](https://www.bitovi.com/community/slack)
+Join the conversation in [Slack](https://www.bitovi.com/community/slack)

 See what we're up to by following us on [Twitter](https://twitter.com/bitovi)